ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

   for 'hybrid scheme'.
 This is different from [I-D.ietf-pquip-pqt-hybrid-terminology] where the term is used at the protocol level.

-- 'Hybrid signature': A hybrid signature is the output of the hybrid signature scheme's signature generation.
+- Hybrid signature: A hybrid signature is the output of the hybrid signature scheme's signature generation.
 As synonyms we might use 'composite signature' or 'dual signature'.
 For example, NIST define a dual signature as "two or more signatures on a common message" [NIST_PQC_FAQ].

-- 'Component (signature) scheme': Component signature schemes are the cryptographic algorithms contributing to the hybrid signature scheme.
+- Component (signature) scheme: Component signature schemes are the cryptographic algorithms contributing to the hybrid signature scheme.
 This has a similar purpose as in [I-D.ietf-pquip-pqt-hybrid-terminology].
   In this draft, we will use 'ingredient signature scheme' as a synonym.

-- 'Next-generation algorithms': Similarly to the case of hybrid KEMs [I-D.ietf-tls-hybrid-design], hybrid signatures are mostly motiviated as preparation for the post-quantum migration.
+- Next-generation algorithms: Similarly to the case of hybrid KEMs [I-D.ietf-tls-hybrid-design], hybrid signatures are mostly motiviated as preparation for the post-quantum migration.
 Following [I-D.ietf-tls-hybrid-design], we opt to use the more generic term "next-generation" and "traditional" algorithm instead of "post-quantum" and "classical" algorithms.

-- 'Artifact':  An artifact is evidence of the sender's intent to hybridize a signature that remains even if a component algorithm tag is removed.
+- Artifact:  An artifact is evidence of the sender's intent to hybridize a signature that remains even if a component algorithm tag is removed.
 Artifacts can be e.g., at the algorithmic level (e.g., within the digital signature), or at the protocol level (e.g., within the certificate), or on the system policy level (e.g., within the message).
 Artifacts should be easily identifiable by the receiver in the case of signature stripping.

 ## Motivation for use of hybrid signature schemes {#motivation}